kwarrick/kwarrick.github.io/_posts/2014-05-23-spin-down-idle-hard-drive.markdown

 I decided to lookup how to coax the drive to spin down.

-A little searching showed that you can check a drive status and set its idle timeout policy with the `hdparm` command.
+A little searching showed that you can check a drive's status and set its idle timeout policy with the `hdparm` command.

 ```
 $ sudo hdparm -C /dev/sdb